 An experienced pedestrian accident lawyer from Pleasanton can help you seek maximum compensation from the at-fault party through an insurance settlement or jury verdict.
 An attorney will assess past and future financial losses that have resulted from the incident.
 From there, your injury lawyer will evaluate the severity of the psychological effects of accident-related injuries and their impact on your life.
 Each damage will be proven with clear and compelling evidence.

 One item that may be used as evidence in a pedestrian injury case is the police report.
 This document provides the details of the incident and an officer's determination of fault based on suspected traffic law violations.
 Medical records are also helpful in these cases as they connect the incident to reported injuries.
 It also may state the treatments the injured pedestrian has received and a physician's recommendations for future medical needs.

 Other evidence that may be utilized in a pedestrian injury claim includes expert witness testimony.
-A statement by an accident reconstruction expert is useful as it provides the sequence of events leading up to the incident and how claimed injuries occurred.
+A statement by an accident reconstruction expert is helpful as it provides the sequence of events leading up to the incident and how claimed injuries occurred.
 Video surveillance footage of the crash may also show the severity of the incident.
-Photos of injuries from the collision throughout the healing process are also useful for visual evidence.Contact a Pedestrian Accident Attorney in Pleasanton, CA
+Photos of injuries from the collision throughout the healing process are also helpful for visual evidence.Experienced Pedestrian Accident Attorneys in Pleasanton, CA

-At AutoAccident.com, our legal team has decades of combined experience with pedestrian accident cases, achieving successful verdicts and settlements for our clients.
+Our legal team at AutoAccident.com has decades of combined experience with pedestrian accident cases, achieving successful verdicts and settlements for our clients.
 Our results demonstrate our dedication to helping clients obtain justice and maximum compensation.
 Call now for free, friendly case advice from our Pleasanton pedestrian injury lawyers at (925) 428-5220 or (800) 404-5400.

 Image Credit: Sora Shimazaki via Pexels